Matteo-Spina/sandbox-react-spa/README.md

 repo: `sandbox-react-spa`

-Focusing on the creation of a simple React app, developed along with a CSS-in-JS library and shipped to Vercel.
+A simple app created with React along with a CSS-in-JS library.

 > ⚠ This repo is a sandbox set up to try out code, report issues and collect notes about specific topics.